wwylab/CliPP/README.md

-# CliP
+# CliPP
 Clonal structure identification through penalizing pairwise differences

 ## Introduction
 Subpopulations of tumor cells characterized by mutation profiles may confer differential fitness and consequently influence prognosis of cancers.
 Understanding subclonal architecture has the potential to provide biological insight in tumor evolution and advance precision cancer treatment.
 Recent methods comprehensively integrate single nucleotide variants (SNVs) and copy number aberrations (CNAs) to reconstruct subclonal architecture using whole-genome or whole-exome sequencing (WGS, WES) data from bulk tumor samples.
 However, the commonly used Bayesian methods require a large amount of computational resources, a prior knowledge of the number of subclones, and extensive post-processing.
 Regularized likelihood modeling approach, never explored for subclonal reconstruction, can inherently address these drawbacks.
-We therefore propose a model-based method, Clonal structure identification through pair-wise Penalization, or CliP, for clustering subclonal mutations without prior knowledge or post-processing.
-The CliP model is applicable to genomic regions with or without CNAs.
-CliP demonstrates high accuracy in subclonal reconstruction through extensive simulation studies.
+We therefore propose a model-based method, Clonal structure identification through Pair-wise Penalization, or CliPP, for clustering subclonal mutations without prior knowledge or post-processing.
+The CliPP model is applicable to genomic regions with or without CNAs.
+CliPP demonstrates high accuracy in subclonal reconstruction through extensive simulation studies.
 A penalized likelihood framework for subclonal reconstruction will help address intrinsic drawbacks of existing methods and expand the scope of computational analysis for cancer evolution in large cancer genomic studies.
 Also see our paper: https://www.biorxiv.org/content/10.1101/2021.03.31.437383v1.

 ## Prerequisites
 - MacOS or Linux
-  - If MacOS, CliP only runs with one core due to a lack of support of OpenMP on this OS.
+  - If MacOS, CliPP only runs with one core due to a lack of support of OpenMP on this OS.
-  - If Linux, CliP requires OpenMP for paralell computing.
+  - If Linux, CliPP requires OpenMP for paralell computing.
 For instruction on how to install OpenMP, please check the instruction at http://bioinformatics.mdanderson.org/Software/DeMixT/HowtoinstallOpenMP.docx.
 - R [>3.3.1]
 - python [>3.5.1]
 - NumPy
 - SciPy
 - pandas

-## Setting up CliP
+## Setting up CliPP
 ```
 git clone https://github.com/wwylab/CliP.git
 cd CliP